XPeng: Production

+Overseas markets

 Europe

-Europe is currently the second largest EV market accounting for 28% of the global market.
-China's EV exports lag behind that of the US and Europe's EV companies.
 In late December 2020, XPeng stated it would be delivering the G3 SUV to Norway.
 "Our launch in Europe comes just as consumers are shifting in increasingly large numbers to more sustainable personal transport, and at a tipping point where governments around the world are stepping up their zero-emission efforts", said He.
 XPeng has also decided that it would be selling its P7 EV sedan to the European market this year.

 As of 2021, XPeng has sold 211 G3 SUVs in Norway.
 XPeng stated it will be tough to break into the European auto market but with policies in Europe further encouraging the purchase of EV cars, XPeng will seek to find those consumers.
 Without infrastructure to build XPeng vehicles, it will also add to the challenge of breaking into the European auto market.

+At IAA Mobility 2023 in Munich, XPeng announced its expansion to the German and market starting 2024 and plans to enter further European markets later.

+In 2025, at the Milan Design Week, sales of the G6 and G9 models in Italy were announced.